CounterfeitLlama/OSX-Keylogger/README.md

 * Records the keys you pressed in a log file along with the time
 * Constantly saves the file to ensure no lost data
 * Saves file in an easy format for reading into other applications
+* Saves (almost) all keys, the function keys and backspace key are not recorded.

 ##### Features to be added

-* For some reason it only saves the a-z, 0-9 keys, punctuation, and whitespace keys.
-I am working on getting it to save the modifier keys as well as backspace and function keys.
 * Getting rid of that stupid System Preferences bug (see below)
 * Expanding to add the user options such as more control over:
   * which keys are recorded